CHAPTER 6

 "And said to the mountains and rocks, Fall on us, and hide us from the face of Him that sitteth on the throne, and from the wrath of the Lamb:"

-This verse tells us what these kings, great men, rich men, chief captains, mighty men, bondmen, and free men will be saying.
-These people are talking to the mountains and rocks!
+This verse tells us what these "kings, great men, rich men, chief captains, mighty men, bondmen, and free" men will be saying.
+These people will be talking to the "mountains and rocks"!
 They are desperate.
-They will be begging the mountains and rocks to fall on them.
-Instead of talking to the mountains and rocks around them, they should be calling out to the Rock of our Salvation.
+These people will be begging the "mountains and rocks" to "fall" on them.
+Instead of talking to the mountains and rocks around them, they should be calling out to the Rock of our Salvation, God Himself.
 Psalm 18:2 says: "The LORD is my Rock, and my fortress, and my deliverer".
-Instead of running to God, they are trying to hide.
+Instead of running to God, they will be trying to hide.